How to Start an HR Department

 Traditionally, HR’s purpose was to focus on determining who does what and to screen out the “undesirables” during the hiring process.
-Yet times are changing.
-Over the past decade, HR has been transitioning out of this cookie-cutter role.
-Today, there are huge variances in the tasks they handle.
+Yet times are changing more rapidly than ever.
+HR began transitioning out of this cookie-cutter role in the 21st century and now there are huge variances in the tasks they handle.
 Some HR departments still perform standard roles, but many are responsible for other business functions.

 Before you start an HR department, you must first decide what tasks you want to hold HR accountable for, and most importantly, what you want out of your potential HR professionals.

 Skills to Look for When Hiring HR Managers

 When searching for your human resources managers, you should put your focus on seeking out candidates who:

 - Are very detail oriented